lightly-ai/lightly/docs/source/docker/advanced/object_level.rst

 You can control to which crops dataset the newly selected object crops are uploaded by setting the `object_level.crop_dataset_name` configuration option.
 By default this option is not set and if you did not specify it in the first run, you can also omit it in future runs.
-In this case Lightly will automatically find the existing crops dataset and add the new crops to it.
+In this case the Lightly Worker will automatically find the existing crops dataset and add the new crops to it.
 If you want to upload the crops to a new dataset or have set a custom crop dataset name in a previous run, then set the `object_level.crop_dataset_name` option to a new